lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 For the Token Value, SCHC MUST NOT send it as a variable-length in the Compression Residue to avoid ambiguity with Token Length.
 Therefore, SCHC MUST use the Token length value to define the size of the Compression Residue.
 SCHC designates a specific function "tkl" that the Rule MUST use to complete the field description.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
-CoAP defines options placed after the based header in Option Numbers order; see {{RFC7252}}.
+CoAP defines options placed after the basic header in Option Numbers order; see {{RFC7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
 The SCHC Rule builds the description of the option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of {{RFC8724}}.
-When the Option Length has a well-known size, the Rule may stock the length value.
+When the Option Length has a well-known size, the Rule may keep the length value.
 Therefore, SCHC compression does not send it.
 Otherwise, SCHC Compression carries the length of the Compression Residue, in addition to the Compression Residue value.

 CoAP requests and responses do not include the same options.
 So Compression Rules may reflect this asymmetry by tagging the direction indicator.